What is Kiting?

 - Kiting refers to the illegal usage of financial instruments to deceptively obtain enhanced credit limits and better financial leverage.

-- The kiters take advantage of the timing difference between submission and clearance of the cheques.
+- The kiters take advantage of the timing difference between the submission and clearance of the cheques.

-- Typically, a kiting scam involves a large number of complex and convoluted transactions that reiterate themselves until the offender stops.
+- Typically, a kiting scam involves many complex and convoluted transactions that reiterate themselves until the offender stops.

-- The financial transactions should be monitored very closely and minutely to prevent kiting scams.
+- The financial transactions should be monitored closely and minutely to prevent kiting scams.

 Conclusion

-Kiting resorts to misuse of financial instruments, and that is why it is a criminal offense in many countries.
-The implications of kiting can be serious, and hence it is important to prevent occurrence.
-However, the good news is that there are many checks that can be used to identify and prevent kiting transactions.
+Kiting resorts to the misuse of financial instruments, which is why it is a criminal offense in many countries.
+The implications of kiting can be serious, and hence it is important to prevent its occurrence.
+However, the good news is that many checks can be used to identify and prevent kiting transactions.
 So, although kiting is a threat with serious repercussions, the available monitoring mechanisms can help avoid the risk.

 Recommended Articles

 This is a guide to Kiting.
-Here we also discuss the definitions, their working, examples, and importance, along with key takeaways of Kiting.
+Here we also discuss the definitions, their working, examples, importance, and key takeaways of Kiting.
 You may also have a look at the following articles to learn more –